philiwon8868/terraform-aci/README.md

 Between "App" and "DB", there are 2 Contracts - one is for granting access of TCP 80 and the other is for granting ICMP

-Between "Web" and "App", we have provisioned a 2-Arm Routed Mode Unmanaged Mode Firewall Service Graph with Policy Based Redirect (PBR).
+Between "Web" and "App", we have provisioned a 2-Arm Routed Mode Unmanaged Firewall Service Graph with Policy Based Redirect (PBR).
 The Firewall in this example is a Cisco Virtual ASA Firewall, however, it can be any Firewall.

 The code section composes of mainly 2 files:
 1. main.tf